seiszhang/ucerf3-etas-results/2019_08_20-ComCatM7p1_ci38457511_InvertedSurface_minSlip0p5_ShakeMapSurface-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/15 14:33:29 UTC, 132.5 days after the simulation start time.
+Last updated at 2019/11/23 10:07:22 UTC, 20 weeks after the simulation start time.

-Total matching ComCat events found: 2124
+Total matching ComCat events found: 2138

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*